matthewcarlucci/scikick/README.md

 ### Main Commands

 Below are some brief descriptions of the most useful commands.
-Run `sk <command> --help` for details and available arguments.
 Run `sk --help` for the full list of commands.
+Run `sk <command> --help` for details and available arguments for each command.

 ##### sk init